cu-wics/wicsWebsiteWorkshop/README.md

 # WiCS - How to: Website Workshop
 > This project contains a set of "materials or tools" and instructions (or suggestions) and a base code (which will be completed during the workshop)for participants who are interested in this workshop, which will be happening on March __, 2019.
+This workshop is specifically targeted to those who have no to little experience with website making.

 ## Installation